michaelsieminski/servonaut/README.md

 ### Features

 - **Zero Configuration** - One command to set up your entire production environment
-- **Battle-tested Stack** - Using Caddy Webserver to serve your application
+- **Battle-tested Stack** - Web Server, SSL, Database, Caching, and more
 - **Framework Agnostic** - Works with most web frameworks
 - **Production Ready** - SSL, security, and performance optimized out of the box
 - **Auto Deploy** - Push to main, deploy to production